 Back in the day, a business needed to be listed in the Yellow Pages if you wanted to be found, but online search is now the main focus.
-However, most small businesses are not easily found online.
+However, most solopreneurs are not easily found online.

-Even solo service providers CAN be found online, much more easily than you think, with some simple steps that are free.
-Make sure you’re found in the primary online business listings: Google My Business.
+Solo professionals CAN be found online, much more easily than you think, with some simple steps that are free.
+Make sure you’re found in the #1 online business listing location: Google My Business.

 Here’s where to start:

 Get a local listing in Google.
-You need to follow all these steps for it to work:
+You need to follow all these steps for it to pay off:

 - They will walk you through everything.
 Just read the instructions and answer questions.

-- Be sure to complete the verification process or the listing will never show up.
+- Be sure to complete the verification steps or the listing will never show up.

 - After you find it showing up online, send your public link to some of your happy customers and invite them to leave a review in there.
 That will help improve your rank in Google.